A Day in the Life of a Boarding Student

 10:15 am–12:40 pm: C, D, and E periods.
 I gave a report on Catherine de Medici in Renaissance History class.
 During my free period, I spent some time on tonight’s homework, and in Biology we began a unit on plant cells.

 12:45–1:15 pm: I joined my friends in the dining hall for lunch.

 1:20–2:05 pm: F period.
 I gave the weather report and practiced writing characters in Mandarin class.

 2:10–2:55 pm: We’re biking on the greenway in PE today.
 It’s beautiful this time of year!

 3:00–3:45 pm: Biology Lab is meeting outside in the May Dell.
 We’re studying the trees and leaves.

-4:00 pm: Heading down to field hockey practice.
-We have a game tomorrow, so I know we’ll work on some important skills today.
+4:00 pm: Heading down to swim practice.
+We have a swim meet tomorrow, so I know we’ll work on some important skills today.